vidhishamuhta/Customer-churn-predictor/README.md

 Random Forest is an ensemble learning algorithm that combines multiple decision trees to create a more robust and accurate model.
 It's used for both classification and regression tasks.

-* **Variance Inflation Factor (VIF)**

-The VIF is used to detect multicollinearity among predictor variables in a regression analysis.
-It helps identify redundant variables that might negatively impact model performance.

 * **Model Evaluation Metrics**

 Various metrics like accuracy, precision, recall, F1-score, confusion matrix, ROC curve, and AUC (Area Under Curve) are used to assess the performance of the machine learning models.